Shub0705/AWS-S3/README.md

-# AWS-S3
+# AWS
-All aws s3 practice
+All aws practice